kdcgarber/TRS-IO-for-the-Model-1/README.md

 ### Then I changed the LED GPIO values to match the colors for the current v1.4 PCB since mine are RGB, not RBG<br>

-This is not needed if you buy leds that are RBG not what I bought. vim ~/esp/TRS-IO/src/esp/main/led.cpp<br>
+This is not needed if you buy LEDs that are RBG, instead of what I bought. vim ~/esp/TRS-IO/src/esp/main/led.cpp<br>
 #ifdef CONFIG_TRS_IO_MODEL_1<br>
 #define LED_RED 5<br>